 At BPC, Campus Life is more than just attending classes and studying in the library.
-Our student body is active every week in intramural sports, service clubs, Christian organizations, collegiate athletics, and various other activities.
+Our student body participates every week in intramural sports, service clubs, Christian organizations, collegiate athletics, and various other activities.
 The residence halls at BPC are more than just places to sleep; they can provide many opportunities for residents to become a part of the community and to create and encounter a variety of educational, cultural, and recreational experiences.
-A variety of staff is available to assist students in creating these experiences in the residence halls.
+Residence Life staff, including student workers, assists students in creating these experiences.